Assessing Your Risk Tolerance

 Risk tolerance sounds like a term straight out of a finance textbook, but let’s break it down.
 Imagine you’re at a casino.
 How much are you willing to bet without breaking into a cold sweat?

-That’s essentially your risk tolerance, but in the world of stocks, bonds, and mutual funds.
+That’s essentially your risk tolerance, but in the world of stocks, bonds, securities and mutual funds.
 It’s the balance between the thrill of potential returns and the gut-wrenching fear of potential losses.
+Investments involve risk, so it’s important to understand this when considering different investment options.
+There are various investment options available, each with its own risk and return profile.

-For retirees, understanding this balance is paramount.
-After all, retirement isn’t the best time to realize you’ve gambled away your comfort.
+For retirees, understanding this balance is key.
+After all, isn’t the best time to realize you’ve gambled away your comfort.

 The Spectrum of Risk: Where Do You Stand?